Afzaal Ahmad

-Syed Afzaal Ahmad (سید افضل احمد; 1940 – 2 December 2022) was a Pakistani film and television actor mostly known for his supporting roles across Urdu and Punjabi cinema.
+Syed Afzaal Ahmad (سید افضال احمد; 1940 – 2 December 2022) was a Pakistani film and television actor mostly known for his supporting roles across Urdu and Punjabi cinema.
 He appeared in over 200 films, including International Gorillay and Hell's Ground.
 A graduate of Government College Lahore, he also ran Lahore's Tamaseel Theatre and was active in the entertainment industry for over five decades.

 Early life and education

 Syed Afzaal Ahmad was born in Jhang, Punjab, Pakistan, around 1940–42.

 He completed his schooling at the prestigious Aitchison College in Lahore and later earned a Bachelor of Arts degree from Government College, Lahore.

 During his college years, Ahmad began acting in radio plays and early PTV dramas, starting with works by Ashfaq Ahmad.
 He gained audience recognition even before graduating.

 Career

 Radio and theatre

 Afzaal Ahmad began his career in the late 1960s, initially performing in radio dramas and theatre while studying at Government College, Lahore.

 Away from his acting career, he owned and operated Lahore's Tamaseel Theatre, one of the first venues in Pakistan to feature a revolving stage.
 He invested in modern lighting and sound technology and produced popular plays such as Muhabbaton Kay Musafair and Janam Janam Ki Maili Chadar.